hectorxm25/recursive-reasoning/README.md

 **Setup**: Tests a minor infraction (wrongness=0.5) while varying the weight placed on out-group reputation.

-**Key Finding**: As concern for out-group reputation increases, strategic punishers dramatically reduce harsh punishment, even for acts they know are wrong.
-This demonstrates how strategic considerations can lead to under-punishment.

 **Output**: `exp3_results.json` → `exp3_martyrdom.png`, `exp3_severity_curve.png`

 ### Experiment 4: Recursive Dynamics